MEET THE BOARD

 Secretary

-Acting as The Collaborative Trust's Administration Manager and Board Secretary, she is the main point of contact for anything operational, including workshop bookings and research requests.
+Acting as The Collaborative Trust's Business Manager and Board Secretary, she is the main point of contact for anything operational, including workshop bookings and research requests.